ueberauth/guardian/guides/plug/pipelines.md

 ## Changing the error handler

 Sometimes we need to change out the error handler.
 For example maybe in one area there's a module that redirects for customers, one for admins, maybe there's one that renders a page and maybe one that does JSON responses.
 That's a lot of behaviour to try to wrap into a single pipeline module.
 It's for this reason that you can change your error handler (and even your module) anytime by using the `Guardian.Plug.Pipeline` plug.
 Just specify which error handler to use downstream and you're good to go.
-As an example using a Phoneix router:
+As an example using a Phoenix router:

 ```elixir
   pipeline :auth do